-LUCA PFERDMENGES, FROM '' GERMAN TRAVEL GUY ''
+LUCA PFERDMENGES, THE '' GERMAN TRAVEL GUY ''

 The German influencer Luca Pferdmenges (24) is the youngest person ever to have visited all the countries in the world.
-With three million followers on TikTok and more than 250,000 followers on Instagram, the ‘German Travel Guy’ has become a true sensation.
+With three million followers on TikTok and over 250,000 on Instagram, the 'German Travel Guy' has become a true sensation.

 TEXT: NATHALIE DE GRAAF